 If you feel your pet is overheating then place a damp towel on the floor for them to lie on to cool down.
 You can also place cool towels on them to bring their temperature down.

 Some dogs might not react well to this, so you should try other ways to cool them down if that’s the case.
+Often a wet bandana can help keep them cool.

 If your dog is long haired then consider getting them groomed for the hot weather.
 A trim can make all the difference to their comfort level in the hot weather.